emard/esp32ppp/README.md

 Load this to ESP32 first.

-Linux PPP daemon will connect with this
+Linux PPP daemon can connect to secondary serial port of ESP32 where PPP traffic will be active.
-(needs some modified passthru for GPIO 16=RX 17=TX

     output wire wifi_gpio16, // RX input on ESP32
     input  wire wifi_gpio17, // TX output on ESP32

-I suggest to have DIP switch alternate between passthru to default ESP32 serial where the prompt is and this secondary serial where PPP traffic is.
-At ULX3S there's modified passthru

-    TOP_MODULE_FILE = ../../rtl/ulx3s_v20_passthru_serial2.vhd

-set DIP SW1=ON: ESP32 python prompt:

-    screen /dev/ttyUSB0
+This willa activate PPP:

     >>> import ppptun
     >>> p=ppptun.ppptun()

-Now you have cca 15 seconds to connect.
-Don't rush, there's enough time to: set DIP SW1=OFF: ESP32 should show some PPP packets.
+Now we have cca 15 seconds to connect.
+ESP32 should start PPP packets on serial line which look like this:

     ~�}#�!}!}!} }4}"}&} } } } }%}&y��#}'}"}(}"b\~

-disconnect terminal "screen /dev/ttyUSB0 115200"

-    Ctrl-A \

-("\\" on my keyboard is Right AltGr-Q)

-and run this command as linux root user (prepare it in a script):
+run this command as linux root user (prepare it in a script):

-    stty -F /dev/ttyUSB0 raw
+    stty -F /dev/ttySL0 raw
-    pppd /dev/ttyUSB0 115200 10.0.5.2:10.0.5.1 noauth local debug dump defaultroute nocrtscts nodetach
+    pppd /dev/ttySL0 115200 10.0.5.2:10.0.5.1 noauth local debug dump defaultroute nocrtscts nodetach

 it should print something like this as successful connect: